garagehive/garagehive.github.io/docs/garagehive-trial-processing-a-jobsheet-to-invoice.md

 > For the jobsheet to be complete, the technician must mark it **Complete**.

 ### Taking payments on a jobsheet
-To receive payment from the customer, click **Payments/Posting** from the actions bar and select **Take Payment**.
-Various methods are available to receive the Payment; select the exact method(s) the customer has used.
-The amount is automatically updated at the bottom **Difference** row.
-Click on **Close** (see below).
+To receive payment from the customer:
+1. Click **Payments/Posting** from the actions bar and select **Take Payment**.
+2. Various methods are available to receive the Payment; select the exact method(s) the customer has used.
+3. The amount is automatically updated at the bottom **Difference** row.
+Click on **Close** when done.

 ![](media/garagehive-trial-processing-a-jobsheet-to-invoice2.gif)

 ### Posting a jobsheet and creating an invoice
-After receiving the payment, the next step is to post the jobsheet.
-Confirm that all the details in the jobsheet are correct; the dates, amount, items signed out and customer details.
-The posting date should be today's date (the day you are posting).
-Click on **Payments/Posting** from the actions bar and select **Post and Print**.
-The invoice is downloaded and ready to print (see below).
+After receiving the payment, the next step is to post the jobsheet:
+1. Confirm that all the details in the jobsheet are correct; the dates, amount, items signed out and customer details.
+2. The posting date should be today's date (the day you are posting).
+3. Click on **Payments/Posting** from the actions bar and select **Post and Print**.
+The invoice is downloaded and ready to print.

 ![](media/garagehive-trial-processing-a-jobsheet-to-invoice3.gif)